-Many mid-range and higher-end wireless presentation systems enable you to display more than one image on the screen.
+Many mid-range and higher-end systems enable you to display more than one image on the screen.
 The most popular models can provide either a split-screen with two presenters or support quad screens with four presenters.
 When combined with 4K resolution, this enables each presenter to have a high-resolution 1080p image that makes the details of a spreadsheet easy to read.

 When connected to an interactive flat panel or projector, the touch back feature can enable a presenter to annotate and control the presentation directly from the screen – while wirelessly saving the changes and notes on a Windows notebook.